drfloob/literate-garbanzo/README.md

-**Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.** *Streaming graph analysis at the pace of change.* Its goal is to find clusters of people who interact with each other, as its happening.
+**Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.** *Streaming graph analysis at the pace of change.* Its goal is to find and outline clusters of people interacting with each other, as the interactions happen.

  * With this information, we could find who the most influential people are *as they develop their influence*.